tensorflow/docs/site/en/api_docs/python/tf/image/resize_images.md

 * <b>`align_corners`</b>: bool.
 If True, the centers of the 4 corner pixels of the input and output tensors are aligned, preserving the values at the corner pixels.
 Defaults to `False`.
+* <b>`preserve_aspect_ratio`</b>: Whether to preserve the aspect ratio.
+If this is set, then `images` will be resized to a size that fits in `size` while preserving the aspect ratio of the original image.
+Scales up the image if `size` is bigger than the current size of the `image`.
+Defaults to False.

 #### Raises: